Respiratory syncytial virus vaccine development

 Research to support RSV vaccine development efforts

-Developing tools to test RSV vaccines
+Strengthening tools to test RSV vaccines

-Assessing maternal immunization as an approach to prevent RSV
+Case building for maternal immunization as an approach to prevent RSV

 We are working with Dr. Ruth Karron at the Bloomberg School of Public Health, Johns Hopkins University; Dr. Christopher King at Case Western Reserve University; and Dr. Willie Pomat and colleagues at the Papua New Guinea Institute of Medical Research to assess how malaria present in the placenta affects the transfer of RSV-specific neutralizing antibody from mothers to infants.

 With Dr. Janet Englund of Seattle Children’s Research Institute and Dr. Helen Chu of the University of Washington, we studied RSV disease burden as well as the transfer and protective effect of maternal-derived RSV antibody in infants in Bangladesh and Nepal, as well as RSV disease burden in mothers and their infants.